cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 annotated objects cannot be accepted as is, and it is easier to annotate them from scratch.
 You always need to keep in mind all these mentioned limitations.
 Even if you have a DL solution which can
-_perfectly_ annotate 50% of your data, it means that manual work will be reduced only twice in the best case.
+_perfectly_ annotate 50% of your data, it means that manual work will only be reduced in half.

 When we know that DL models can help us to annotate data faster, the next question is how to use them?
 In CVAT all such DL models are implemented